cs161-staff/textbook/principles/index.md

 ---
-title: Principles and Patterns
+title: Security Principles
 nav_order: 1
 has_children: true
 ---

-# Principles and Patterns
+# Security Principles

 The security principles module of this course is the least technically involved and is essentially covered in the first one or two lectures.
 Basically, it's a